 An Intro to Apache Spark Partitioning – What You Need to Know

 Apache Spark’s Resilient Distributed Datasets (RDD) are a collection of various data that are so big in size, that they cannot fit into a single node and should be partitioned across various nodes.
 Apache Spark automatically partitions RDDs and distributes the partitions across different nodes.
-They are evaluated lazily (i.e, the execution will not start until an action is triggered which increases manageability, saves computation and thus increases optimization & speed) and the transformations are stored as directed acyclic graphs (DAG).
+They are evaluated lazily (i.e, the execution will not start until an action is triggered which increases manageability, saves computation and thus increases optimization and speed) and the transformations are stored as directed acyclic graphs (DAG).
 So, every action on the RDD will make Apache Spark recompute the DAG.

 It’s important to understand the characteristics of partitions in Apache Spark so that it will guide you in achieving better performance, debugging and error handling.